2023–24 Oklahoma State Cowgirls basketball team

 The 2023–24 Oklahoma State Cowgirls basketball team represented Oklahoma State University during the 2023–24 NCAA Division I women's basketball season.
-The Cowgirls, were led by second-year head coach Jacie Hoyt and played their home games at the Gallagher-Iba Arena as members of the Big 12 Conference.
+They were led by second-year head coach Jacie Hoyt and played their home games at the Gallagher-Iba Arena as members of the Big 12 Conference.

 Previous season

-The Cowgirls finished the season 21–12 overall and 10–8 in the Big 12 conference to finish in a 3 way tied for fourth place.
-In the Big 12 Tournament Oklahoma State was a 4th seed, where they defeated West Virginia in the quarterfinals before losing to Texas in the semifinals.
-They received an at-large bid to the NCAA women's tournament as a No. 8 seed in the Greenville region 2 where they lost in the first round to Miami (FL).
+The Cowgirls finished the season 21–12 overall and 10–8 in the Big 12 conference to finish in a three-way tie for fourth place.
+In the Big 12 Tournament, Oklahoma State was a 4th seed, where they defeated West Virginia in the quarterfinals before losing to Texas in the semifinals.
+They received an at-large bid to the NCAA women's tournament as a No. 8 seed in Greenville region 2, where they lost in the first round to Miami (FL).